What is a DaTscan and should I get one?

 How accurate is a DaTscan?

-Stated plainly, diagnosis of Parkinson’s via DaTscan and clinical exam are similarly accurate.
+Stated plainly, once the motor symptoms of PD are evident, diagnosis of Parkinson’s via DaTscan and clinical exam are similarly accurate.
 In most cases, PD can be correctly diagnosed by clinical exam since there are many characteristic features of PD that can be easily elicited.
 Therefore, despite the DaTscan being available to help diagnose Parkinson’s, in most clinical situations, a DaTscan will not add information to what can be gleaned from the clinical exam.
 One study actually demonstrated that the accuracy of diagnosis in early PD was the same whether the diagnosis was reached using clinical exam or using DaTscan.

 What are the pitfalls of DaTscan?